 - Remember, you don’t have to follow this perfectly.
 Normal eating isn’t perfect.
 Just aim for including these foods in most of your meals and snacks.

-If we eat according to this model most of the time, you’ll get the number of servings from each food group that are recommended for healthy eating.
+When we eat according to this model most of the time, we get the number of servings from each food group that are recommended for healthy eating.

 Isn’t that a lot simpler than trying to remember how many servings of each type of food we eat each day?